QinlinChen/ToyOS/README.md

 Use `make` to compile the kernel and `make run` to run.

 Some macros are defined in debug.h:
-* `TEST`: If defined, you will enter test mode and the kernel will exit after test.
+* `TEST`: If defined, you will enter the test mode and the kernel will exit after test.

 * `GAME`: If defined, you will play a game before kernel's running.

 ## TODO

-* Implement user mode, enable syscall and multiprocess.
+* Implement the user mode, enable syscall and multiprocess.